spayne/unreal-multiplayer-server-in-aws/doc/ue_project_setup.md

       ![new server target](/images/new_server_target.png)

 4. **Add Maps and Modes and MainMenuWidget to your project:**
-   1. In Unreal Editor, duplicate (ctrl-d) the ThirdPersonMap twice to create an OfflineMap and OnlineMap
+   1. In Unreal Editor, navigate to the Maps folder in the Content Browser and duplicate (ctrl-d) the ThirdPersonMap twice to create an OfflineMap and OnlineMap
    2. In the Offline Map - make it obvious you are in the Offline Map:
       * Select and Delete all the Static Mesh Actors in the "Block00" folders
       * Duplicate the TextRenderActor
          * position it so it is visible in the scene from the player camera
          * set the text value to "Offline Map"
+   3. (optional) In the Online Map you can modify it if you like.
-   3. In Project Settings|Maps and Modes, set the values to:
+   4. In Project Settings|Maps and Modes, set the values to:

       | Setting | Value |
       | --- | --- |